SpirosDR1/Qubex-PQC-Benchmarks/ARCHITECTURE.md

 The integration is additive: it sits beside existing infrastructure rather than replacing any part of it.

+This is deliberately a different layer from MPC-based signing solutions, which replace signing infrastructure itself.
+Qubex doesn't touch signing — it adds an independent, separate check on top of whatever signing infrastructure an institution already runs.

 ## 5. Open questions  [RESEARCH]

 - **ZK proof of correct verification.** The current attestation signs